 Here are some serving tips:

-In Mexico, butternut squash bisque (soup) with added fruits, herbs or seafood is a favorite appetizer.
+In Mexico, butternut squash bisque (soup) with added fruits, herbs, or seafood is a favorite appetizer.

 Roasted and tossed butternut squash seeds can be used as snacks.

 ≻≻-Back to Vegetables from Butternut Squash nutrition.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.

-1.Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.
+Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.
 (Link opens in new window).